Pronounced: sub-dur-al hee-ma-toe-ma

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 You may also be referred to a specialist for additional testing.

-Your doctor may need pictures of the brain and skull.
-This may be done with:
+Images may be taken of your brain and skull.
+This can be done with:

 Talk with your doctor about the best treatment plan for you.
 Treatment will depend on the size and severity of the hematoma.
 It will also be based on your specific symptoms.